twowaits/SDE-Interview-Questions/MobiKwik/README.md

 - What restrictions are placed on the location of a package statement within a source code file ?
 - What is the immediate superclass of the Applet class?
 - What is the size of an empty class in C++ and Java?
 Why is it not zero? sizeof(); returns 1 in the case of C++.
+- Explain compile time polymorphism and runtime polymorphism.
+- What is the reason for single inheritance in Java ?